warrenp11/professional-readme-generator/README.md

   * [License](#license)

   ## Installation
-  there are many steps and no steps
+  money

   ## Usage
-  no
+  money

   ## Tests
-  run danggit
+  money

   ## Credits
-  nope
+  money

   ## Contributing
-  nada
+  money

   ## Questions
-  If you have any questions about this project contact me directly at warrenp11@gmail.comm.
+  If you have any questions about this project contact me directly at @@.
 You can view more of my projects at https://www.github.com/warrenp11.

   ## License
   Licensed under the MIT license.